ItsMichal/CSCI-BShip/README.md

-This repository will be made public on May 5th, the end of the semester.
+This repository is now public. ~~will be made public on May 5th, the end of the semester.~~

 # Battleship Game made in CPP